Martan03/winux/README.md

 This website contains replica of **Windows 98**, which I find very nice looking + it's nostalgic.
 But to be fair, I don't really know Windows terminal, because I use Linux *(I use Arch btw)*, so to make things easier, terminal is implemented Linux like.
-File system is also implemented like on Unix systems (not yet).
+File system is also implemented like on Unix systems (not fully yet).

 This website is still work in progress, so many things are still missing or not fully functioning.
+Terminal is still far from finished and file system works resets for every terminal (and doesn't work with the desktop yet)

 ### Motivation